Newsroom / Blog

 Financially, the Board relies entirely on voluntary contributions.
 Long-term participation currently requires a reported $1 billion financial commitment, reinforcing its character as a high-threshold, opt-in forum rather than an inclusive institution.

-Is the Board Replacing the Security Council?
+Is the Board Replacing the UN or the Security Council?

-Though the Board of Peace is often discussed in the same breath as the Security Council, the two bodies operate on fundamentally different legal foundations.
+More broadly, it is important to know that, although the Board of Peace is often discussed in the same breath as the Security Council, the two bodies operate on fundamentally different legal foundations.

 The Security Council derives its authority from the UN Charter, a treaty ratified by UN Member States that explicitly assigns it primary responsibility for the maintenance of international peace and security.
 That mandate was conferred collectively by the international community and cannot be replicated by a separate organization asserting a similar mission.